 Flu Immunization Program

-Colorado Visiting Nurse Association held nearly 500 clinics in private and public locations in Denver in 2016.
+Colorado Visiting Nurse Association held over 200 clinics in private and public locations in Denver in 2018.
 Flu vaccinations are provided to anyone over the age of 6 months.
 All Wellness Services and Vaccines are administered by an experienced Registered Nurse.

-Prevention is better than cure when it comes to any illness, and flu is no exception.
+Prevention is better than a cure when it comes to any illness, and flu is no exception.
 You play an important role in protecting public health and your workforce.
 Each year, on average, 5-20% of the U.S. population gets the flu, tens of thousands are hospitalized and thousands die from flu-related illnesses.

 The costs are an estimated $10.4 billion a year in direct medical expenses and an additional $16.3 billion lost in earnings annually.